 - A. The construction entity within the Development Team has built a comparable project in the state of Ohio within the past ten years (5 points) - B. The Project Development Owner and/or a designated member of the Development Team has a sufficient plan to monitor affordability throughout the Affordability Period (up to 5 points) - C. Participation of MBE or WBE companies in any part of the Development Team (5 points) - D. Any member of the Develop Team has graduated from an Ohio or national real estate professional development and training program.
-Examples include, but are not limited to, Any member of the Development Team has graduated from the Emerging Developer's Accelerator Program sponsored by the Affordable Housing Trust of Columbus and Franklin County, The Real Estate Accelerator Lab of Cincinnati, the Cleveland Equitable Development Initiative, or other similar Ohio or national training program.
+Examples include, but are not limited to, the Emerging Developer's Accelerator Program sponsored by the Affordable Housing Trust of Columbus and Franklin County, The Real Estate Accelerator Lab of Cincinnati, the Cleveland Equitable Development Initiative.
 (5 points)